jmstogsdill/ksu-esports-tournament-bot/README.md

 ## Adding the Discord bot to your server

 Return to the Discord developer portal link from the section where we generated a bot token, and under the “OAuth2” menu, select the “applications.commands” and “bot” scopes.
 Scrolling down to “Bot Permissions,” select “Administrator” under General Permissions.

 Then, below the scopes/bot permissions checklists, select “Guild Install,” and open the URL at the bottom of the menu in a new tab.
 This will display a prompt allowing you to add the Discord bot account to your server.

 **Note for developers only**: granting this "Administrator" permission is generally not considered best practice in bot development.
-[In the future,](#simple-short-term-improvements) it should be changed to just the specific permissions the bot actually needs.
+[In the future,](#simple--short-term-improvements) it should be changed to just the specific permissions the bot actually needs.

 ## Running the bot

+Double-click the `bot.py` file to run it.

-Open a command prompt window in the same directory as bot.py, and type either `python bot.py`, `python3 bot.py`, or simply `bot.py` (depending on your Python installation) to run the bot.
-Depending on your installation you may also be able to run it by simply double-clicking the bot.py file.
+Depending on your Python installation, you may have to instead open a command prompt window in the same directory as bot.py, and type either  `python bot.py`, `python3 bot.py`, or simply `bot.py`.

 If successful, after (at most) a minute you will see a terminal output that says “Logged in as [your bot’s name],” and you’ll see that the bot account you added to your server is online in your Discord client.
 [Jump to our user guide for more information.](#user-guide--command-reference)

 ## Docker Support